-Utrecht is the most centrally located city in the Netherlands, but not the most innovative one if it comes to food.
-Many restaurants still serve the traditional menu they’ve had for years.
-Luckily there are a few gems in this city.
+Utrecht is the most centrally located city in the Netherlands.
+It’s the 4th biggest city and very easily accessible by train from pretty much everywhere else in the country.
+It has many restaurants, and on this page I”m sharing my vegetarian-friendly favorites with you.
 Below are my recommendations if you want to have a healthy (veggie) lunch or dinner in Utrecht.
 I’ve got you covered for vegetarian, vegan and gluten free options!

 If I would ever start my own restaurant, it would be pretty much like Gys.
 It’s an organic restaurant with many vegetarian, vegan and gluten free options.
 They’re open for lunch and dinner, and their prices are very reasonable.
 Gijs, the owner, didn’t want anything over 10euros on the menu.
 So you can have a delicious meal, a drink and a vegan dessert for less than 20 euros.
 The restaurant at the Voorstraat is very popular, the other branch at the Amsterdamsestraatweg often has more seats available.

-They recently opened up a Gys restaurant in Rotterdam.
+They also opened up a Gys restaurant in Rotterdam.

 I love the interior at Broei (see picture at the top of this page) as much as I love their food.
 Broei is a vegetarian restaurant open for breakfast, lunch and dinner.
 But they’re also a creative (work) space.
 I recommend going there for lunch and have a sandwich because they have their own mini bakery in which they make their own sourdough bread.
 They also have vegan options like the sandwich with hummus, za’atar and vegetables pictured above.